Charles F. Gunther

-Charles Frederick Gunther (March 6, 1837 – February 10, 1920) was a German-American wealthy confectioner, politician, and collector.
+Charles Frederick Gunther (March 6, 1837 – February 10, 1920) was a wealthy German-American confectioner, politician, and collector.
 He purchased many of the items now owned by the Chicago History Museum.
 He served two terms as a Chicago alderman from the city's 2nd ward.

-Early years
+Early life

-Gunther and his family moved from Württemberg to Pennsylvania in 1842, then resettled in Peru, Illinois.
+Gunther and his family moved from Württemberg, Germany, to Pennsylvania in 1842, then resettled in Peru, Illinois.
 In 1860, Gunther traveled south and landed a job with Bohlen, Wilson & Company, an ice distributor based in Memphis, Tennessee.
 When the American Civil War broke out, Gunther pledged to "stick by Memphis", and helped transport Confederate soldiers along the tributaries of the Mississippi River.
 He was captured by Union troops in 1862, but was released and traveled back to Illinois.
 During the later years of the war, he worked as a traveling salesman for a Chicago candy manufacturer, mainly selling goods throughout the southern states.